melo/movable_type2hugo/README.md

 See usage with Docker below.

-If you want to install the app locally, run `cpanm App::MovableType2Hugo`.
-It will install the command and all the dependencies.
+If you want to install the app locally, the easiest way is with Carton.
+It will install all the dependencies in a `local/` directory, and you can run them with `carton exec`.

 If you don't have `cpanm`, you can get it by following these quick instructions: